-Gatlinburg is nestled at the entrance to the Great Smoky Mountains National Park, the most visited national park in America.
-There are three entrances to the Smokies from downtown Gatlinburg.
-Gatlinburg attracts more than 11 million visitors a year and can grow to a population of 40,000-plus on any given night.
-This little town of 4,000 + residents is dedicated to welcoming all of its guests with a taste of Appalachian hospitality at its best.
-Folks come from all over the world for vacations, outdoor adventures, family fun and memory-making.
-Gatlinburg is one of America’s great mountain resort destinations, with accommodations of every kind, dozens of local and national restaurants and attractions galore–all nestled in the foothills and surrounded on three sides by the natural beauty of the Great Smoky Mountains.
+Gatlinburg is the gateway community for Great Smoky Mountains National Park, the most visited national park in America.
+With three park entrances right in town, Gatlinburg serves as a basecamp for many of the 11 million park visitors each year.
+For more than 7 decades, the little mountain town of 3,900 residents has welcomed millions of Park visitors with warm Appalachian hospitality.
+Folks come from all over the world come for vacations, outdoor adventures, family fun and memory-making.
+Surrounded on three sides by the natural beauty of the Great Smoky Mountains, Gatlinburg is one of America’s great mountain resort destinations boasting accommodations of every kind, dozens of local and national restaurants and attractions galore.
 Gatlinburg prides itself on its walkability amidst mountain heritage and the arts, crafts and shops that reflect that tradition.

 Anchored at the corner of east parkway and Glades road at traffic light #3A, you’ll find the beginning of the Great Smoky Arts & Crafts Community.
 Home to over 100 shops featuring craftspeople and artists along an eight-mile loop, it’s the largest gathering of independent artisans in North America.
 You’ll discover one-of-a-kind crafts, treasures and artwork, and you can watch the artisans at work.
 Stop along the way to chat with a painter or potter, or let a broom-maker show you how it’s done.